i2bc/ORFmine/docs/orftrack_param.md

 "tRNA" and "rRNA" (CDS are included by default), all ORFs that overlap another genomic feature (i.e. different from tRNA, rRNA, or CDS) will be annotated as noncoding intergenic ORFs.
-If no genomic feature is indicated, noncoding ORFs that overlap any genomic feature annotated in the original GFF file will be annotated as noncoding ORF overlapping the corresponding genomic feature.
+If no genomic feature is indicated, noncoding ORFs that overlap any genomic feature annotated in the original gff file will be annotated as noncoding ORF overlapping the corresponding genomic feature.
 Nevertheless, the resulting ORFs can be treated specifically (grouped according to their annotation for example) with ORFget afterwards